g-plane/pazza/README.md

 > Working in progress.

-Parser combinators library designed for Deno, and also works on browsers and Node.js.
+Parser combinators library designed for Deno, but also works on browsers and Node.js.

 ## License